Inter-University Exchange Program

 - Tuition for such courses will be paid to Washington University at the prevailing Washington University rates; there is no additional tuition cost to the student who enrolls in IE course work on another campus.
-However, students are responsible for any/all fees charged by the host school.
+However, students are responsible for any and all fees charged by the host school.

 - Library privileges attendant on enrolling in a course on a host campus will be made available in the manner prescribed by the host campus.

-Washington University students must be enrolled full-time in order to participate in the IE program and have no holds, financial or otherwise, on their academic record at Washington University or at the host institution.
+Washington University students must be enrolled full-time to participate in the IE program and have no holds, financial or otherwise, on their academic record at Washington University or at the host institution.

-- The student must complete the Inter-University Exchange application form.
-Forms are available from the Office of the University Registrar and on its website (link below).
+- The student must complete the IE program application form.
+Forms are available from the Office of the University Registrar website.

 - The student must provide all information requested in the top portion of the form and indicate the course in which they wish to enroll.

-- The student must obtain the approval signature of the professor teaching the class (or department chair) at SLU or UMSL, preferably in person.
+- The student must obtain the approval signature of the professor teaching the class or the department chair at SLU or UMSL, preferably in person.

-- The student also must obtain approval signatures of their major adviser at Washington University and the appropriate individual in their dean's office.
+- The student also must obtain the approval signatures of their major advisor at Washington University and the appropriate individual in their dean's office.

 - Completed forms must be submitted to the Office of the University Registrar in the Women's Building a minimum of one week before the start of the term.